MGasztold/RectanglePrison/README.md

 1. Install `node.js` on your machine.
 See: [https://nodejs.org](https://nodejs.org/)

-2. Go to the `RectanglePrison` directory in your terminal and call:
+2. Open terminal and go to the `RectanglePrison` directory.
+Then call:

 		npm install

-3. To see usage information please call:
+3. To see script's usage information call:

 		node rectangleprison --help